-With Federal funds through the HOME Program, the City is able to provide newly constructed affordable housing.
+NEW CONSTRUCTION: With Federal funds through the HOME Program, the City is able to provide newly constructed affordable housing.
 Often working with non-profits like Community Housing Development Organizations and Habitat for Humanity, the City also partners and supports affordable housing development.

-DOWN PAYMENT ASSISTANCE PROGRAM: The Down Payment Assistance Program provides a non-interest bearing, deferred loan of 15% of the purchase price for a down payment to income-eligible homebuyers.TENANT BASED RENTAL ASSISTANCE
+DOWN PAYMENT ASSISTANCE PROGRAM: The Down Payment Assistance Program provides a non-interest bearing, deferred, shared equity, gap financing loan of up to 30% of the purchase price for a down payment to income-eligible homebuyers.

-: The City administers this program that offers security deposit assistance to eligible individuals and families in College Station.INDIVIDUAL DEVELOPMENT ACCOUNT PROGRAM
+TENANT BASED RENTAL ASSISTANCE: The City administers this program that offers security deposit assistance to eligible individuals and families in College Station.

-Brazos Valley Council of Governments administers the Housing Choice Voucher Program, the federal government’s major program for assisting very low-income families, the elderly, and the disabled to rent decent, safe, and sanitary housing in the private market.
-To learn more contact the Brazos Valley Council of Governments
+HOUSING CHOICE VOUCHER PROGRAM: Brazos Valley Council of Governments administers the Housing Choice Voucher Program, the federal government’s major program for assisting very low-income families, the elderly, and the disabled to rent decent, safe, and sanitary housing in the private market.
+To learn more contact the Brazos Valley Council of Governments.

-.DO YOU OWN OR RENT A HOME IN COLLEGE STATION?
+DO YOU OWN OR RENT A HOME IN COLLEGE STATION?

-Rehabilitation assistance provides a loan of up to $50,000 to complete major repairs to owner-occupied homes.
-Minor repair assistance is provided through a grant of up to $5,000 on owner-occupied homes that require necessary but minor repairs.
+HOUSING MINOR REPAIR PROGRAM: Minor repair assistance is provided through a grant of up to $7,500 on owner-occupied homes that require necessary but minor repairs.

 HOUSING RECONSTRUCTION LOAN PROGRAM: Housing reconstruction assistance provides a loan up to $110,000 to demolish and reconstruct a substandard home for eligible homeowner-occupied homes.

-BRAZOS VALLEY COMMUNITY ACTION AGENCY:

-BVCAA’s Energy and Housing Services assist eligible households through a variety of programs including: Comprehensive Energy Assistance Program (CEAP), Weatherization, Appliance Replacement Program, and Crisis Program providing assistance with utility bills for eligible families.
-CODE ENFORCEMENT:
+BRAZOS VALLEY COMMUNITY ACTION PROGRAMS: BVCAP’s Energy and Housing Services assist eligible households through a variety of programs including: Comprehensive Energy Assistance Program (CEAP), Weatherization, Appliance Replacement Program, and Crisis Program providing assistance with utility bills for eligible families.

-: Dial 2-1-1 on your phone to connect to an operator that will help find services you are looking for including: child care, clothing or food, housing assistance/shelters/transportation, financial assistance and employment services and mental health services.FAIR HOUSING
+2-1-1: Dial 2-1-1 on your phone to connect to an operator that will help find services you are looking for including: child care, clothing or food, housing assistance/shelters/transportation, financial assistance and employment services and mental health services.

 The City of College Station is committed to affirmatively further fair housing within its jurisdiction.
-Toward that end, we urge all housing providers – owners, agents, lender, buildings, landlords, advertisers, and housing organizations of all types to keep fair housing issues in mind when dealing with your clients, customers, and the public.
+Toward that end, we urge all housing providers – owners, agents, lenders, buildings, landlords, advertisers, and housing organizations of all types to keep fair housing issues in mind when dealing with your clients, customers, and the public.
 Learn more.